Quick Answer

 Can you heat an RV without shore power?

 Yes.
 Options include propane heat, diesel heat, wood stoves in certain setups, and battery-powered systems.
-Each has different power and safety requirements.
+Each option has different power, fuel, ventilation, and safety requirements.

 Does a diesel heater need RV battery power?

 A conventional diesel heater usually needs continuous 12V power.
-A self-powering diesel heater uses built-in batteries for startup and generates power while heating.
+A self-powering diesel heater uses built-in batteries for startup and generates power while heating after stable combustion.

 Is a self-powering diesel heater useful for RV boondocking?

 Yes.
-It can reduce dependence on RV batteries or power stations during normal operation.
+It can reduce dependence on RV batteries or power stations during normal operation, making it useful for boondocking, dry camping, camper vans, truck campers, and temporary off-grid setups.

 Can I use a diesel heater inside an RV?

-The heater can provide heat for an RV only when exhaust gas is safely routed outdoors.
-Exhaust must never enter the RV.
+A diesel heater can provide heat for an RV only when exhaust gas is safely routed outdoors.
+Exhaust must never enter the RV, camper van, vehicle, sleeping area, or occupied space.